UACalc/UACalc_CLI/README.md

 Introduction
 ============
 Jython is an implementation of (the scripting language) Python in Java.
 It has the advantage (for us) that it can read Java libraries the the uacalc.jar library.
+Therefore, the Jython interpreter can be used as a command line interface (CLI) to the UACalc.

+(The functional programming language Scala provides an alternative CLI to the UACalc, as described [here](http://universalalgebra.wordpress.com/documentation/scala/scala-repl-with-uacalc-objects/).)

 Installation
 ============